 Set on a hilltop on Greece’s stunning Halkidiki peninsula, Ikos Oceania is regarded as one of the country’s best all-inclusive resorts.
 Nautical-themed rooms feel fresh after a recent multi-million dollar refurbishment, while amenities include an 1,100-foot-long private sandy beach, water sports, and five different dining options.
 With its stunning location and exceptional amenities, Ikos Oceania is the perfect choice for a luxury getaway to Greece.

 Worth Traveling For: Diverse cultural heritage, pristine soft sand beaches, and epic views from your window.

 - Rates from: $900/night, 5-night minimum

 Anantara Bazaruto Island Resort, Mozambique

-Anantara Bazaruto Island Resort has all of the typical all-inclusive offerings like snowy-white beaches and free-flowing tropical drinks, but guests can also arrange over-the-top experiences, like the resort’s “Dining by Design” dinner, where they work with the chef in selecting a special spot and menu for their dinner — think a deserted sandbank in the Indian Ocean or on a traditional dhow.
+Anantara Bazaruto Island Resort has all of the typical all-inclusive offerings like snowy-white beaches and free-flowing tropical drinks.
+Guests can also arrange over-the-top experiences, like the resort’s “Dining by Design” dinner, where they work with the chef in selecting a special spot and menu for their dinner.
+Think a deserted sandbank in the Indian Ocean or on a traditional dhow.
 As if Bazaruto Island wasn’t enough of a retreat, guests can also spend a day on a nearby deserted island, snorkeling, sunbathing, and enjoying a BBQ picnic.